Menu

 How is the Country Progress Score calculated?

 The Country Progress Score is the number of top of each country scorecard and is from 0 to 100.
-It represents the percentage of available metrics that improved in the most recent year compared to the previous year.
-To illustrate: if the scorecard contains a total of 10 metrics and 7 improved year-over-year, that gives a Country Progress Score of 70 (or 70%).
-The score will always use the last two years of data for each metric (the last year compared to the year prior).
-In some cases that might be 2023 (compared to 2022), or in other cases it may be 2021 (compared to 2022), depending on data availability for that metric.
+It represents the percentage of available performance indicators that improved in the most recent year compared to the previous year.
+To illustrate: if the scorecard contains a total of 10 indicators and 7 improved year-over-year, that gives a Country Progress Score of 70 (or 70%).
+The score will always use the last two years of data for each indicator (the last year compared to the year prior).
+In some cases that might be 2023 (compared to 2022), or in other cases it may be 2021 (compared to 2022), depending on data availability for that performance indicators.

-Will new metrics be added to the country scorecards over time?
+Will new performance indicators be added to the country scorecards over time?

-Yes, it is very likely new metrics will be added to the scorecards, as long as they provide additional insight into the overall well-being of that country and its citizens.
+Yes, it is very likely new indicators will be added to the scorecards, as long as they provide additional insight into the overall well-being of that country and its citizens.

 How do the country rankings work?

-If a country is missing from the ranking table it means it either has no or not sufficient data available for that metric.
+If a country is missing from the ranking table it means it either has no or not sufficient data available for that indicator.

 If you have any questions about World Scorecard, please contact us.
 We’d love to hear from you.